 - Does not owe money on a federal student grant

-- Enrolled at least half-time during Fall 2020 semester:
+- Students who enrolled at least half-time during the Spring 2021 semester:

 - 6 units for LMU undergraduates